Skip to main content

 The geology of the Sierra Nevada Province is dominated by the plutonic rocks of the extensive Sierra Nevada batholith, along with the metasedimentary and volcanic rocks into which they intrude.
 The overall geologic trends parallel the range and provide exposure of the roots of an ancient magmatic arc along with the accreted metamorphic belts that were thrust onto them.

-• 9.3: Geologic History and Formation of the Sierra Nevada
+• 9.4: Gold of the Sierra Nevada

 In exploring the Sierra Nevada region, it becomes evident that its breathtaking beauty is accompanied by a complex array of geologic hazards.
 From the rumblings of seismic activity to the cascading threat of landslides, this majestic landscape harbors a myriad of natural dangers.
 Nestled within its rugged terrain, earthquakes, landslides, rock falls, flooding, and volcanic activity intertwine, each presenting its own unique challenge to those who call this region home.

-• 9.8: Chapter Summary and Key Terms
+• 9.8: Chapter Summary

 Summary of key chapter points and items related to the Sierra Nevada Province.

-• 9.9: Detailed Figure Discriptions
+• 9.9: Detailed Figure Descriptions

 • Was this article helpful?